aica-technology/api/docs/docs/concepts/02-ros.md

 built by roboticists, for roboticists.
 AICA embraces the ROS philosophies of modularity, distributed processing and extensible open standards to support increasingly advanced robot applications.

-At its core, ROS 2 is a middleware publisher/subscriber mechanism that enables different processes to communicate via messages.
+At its root, ROS 2 is a middleware publisher/subscriber mechanism that enables different processes to communicate via messages.
 ROS 2 is becoming more accessible with every new distribution, but understanding how to design, configure, launch and manage ROS processes for any particular robotic application can be a daunting task.
 Fully leveraging the capabilities of ROS from scratch often constitutes a degree in computer science or robotics in itself.
 The true power of